 Brushing your dog’s teeth

 To keep dental disease at bay as much as possible, the “gold standard” recommended by veterinary dentists is to brush your dog’s teeth daily.
+Brushing their teeth can help prevent the build-up of plaque, tartar, and calculus.
 This requires a special toothpaste for pets (one that’s safe for them to swallow — don’t use human toothpaste), a soft brush, and a little bit of patience.
 Start by placing the brush on your dog’s gums for just a few seconds.
 Then, gradually work up to full brushing, focusing on the outer surfaces of the teeth, and praise your dog as you do it (it’s likely won’t enjoy the experience)

 Note: Avoid tooth brushing during times when the mouth is sensitive — for example, if significant dental disease is already present, or during teething for puppies.